CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 queried in the current environment to resolve to a bound value.
 Otherwise (if not a string), the value is used as-is.

+### Binding Retrieval
-This means that querying any value from the environment is done by invoking a command.
-For instance, `(something)` will retrieve the value bound to `something` in the environment.
-As a convenient shorthand for this case, one may prefix a string with `$` to have the same effect: `$something` is shorthand for `(something)`.
+Querying any value from the environment is done by using a colon.
+For instance, `:something` will retrieve the value bound to `something` in the environment.
+Similarly, indexing into a map or array also uses a colon, except prior to the colon the value to index is provided.
+Like commands, if the value to index is a string, it will be queried in the current environment.
+Thus, `my_map:my_key:key2` and `:my_map:my_key:key2` are the same (the leading colon is unnecessary).